balazsszilardtoth/allmyles.github.io/_posts/2020-03-02-new-and-improved-travel-apifeatures.md

 ---
 layout: post
 title: New and improved features
+description: Allmyles expanded the Travel API feature palette a few new and interesting ones.
 subtitle: Allmyles revolutionized the feature palette
 date: 2020-03-02 10:00:00 +0100
 categories: updates